 Choosing meals that have been baked or grilled rather than fried is another great first step, as is switching snacks like chips and sweets with yogurt or raw vegetables such as carrots.
 If you can cook your own meals at home a few nights a week, you can turn this into a surprisingly fun activity, especially if you get the kids involved.
 It can also be a great way to focus your mind on something else while saving you the dollars you might have previously spent on takeout.

-Another great way of creating more meals yourself is to batch cook.
+Another great way of creating more meals yourself is to make batch cooking a routine.
 This way, you only need to set aside a few hours each week to cook some delicious dishes.
 Once they’ve cooled down, pop them in the freezer and simply reheat them later on.

 It can be hard to find the time and motivation to stay active, but making sure you’re getting up and out of the house can do wonders for both your physical and mental health.
 If you don’t have childcare, getting active with your kids is a great option.
 Simple activities like going to the local park, playing tag, and just going for short but brisk walks together can make a world of difference.